 Period of Service Written Notice Requirement

 6 Months or less 1 Week

 6 to 12 Months 2 Weeks

 12 Months + 4 Weeks

-^{}cannot be reduced by agreement
+cannot be reduced by agreement

+о , duce the 4 week notice period to an 2 weeks

 If the employer complies with these statutory minimum periods or agreed notice period (contained in a contract), the notice given will be lawful.
-The employee may nevertheless challenge the fairness of the dismissal in terms of the LRA.
 Notice cannot run concurrently with any period of annual, maternity or family responsibility leave.
-Fixed term contracts do not need notice to be given when they expire - unless the employee has a reasonable expectation that the contract will be renewed.
 Employers may decide to waive the notice period, but the worker must still be paid for the notice period.
 Workers who live on the premises of the employer may stay in the accommodation for 1 month if the employer ends the contract of employment prematurely.